 With spectacles on nose and pouch on side;

-It is also thought that the 7 ages of man, fits along with the 7 deadly sins.
-Juvenal the Roman poet wrote about the whole of Greece being a stage and every Greek an actor.
-The Play Damon and Pythias written around 1564 by Richard Edwards, made reference to the world being a stage and people playing their parts.
+The 7 ages of man, mirrors the 7 deadly sins.
+Juvenal the Roman poet wrote about the whole of Greece is a stage and every Greek an actor.
+The Play Damon and Pythias written around 1564 by Richard Edwards, referred to the world is a stage and people playing their parts.
 But there are more connections the Latin words quod fere totus Mundus exercet histrionem – mean ” because almost the whole world are actors.”
 It was a 12th century saying.
-It was on a sign at Shakespeares Globe theatre and also has a connection to the Roman courtier Petronius.
+It was on a sign at Shakespeare’s Globe theatre and also has a connection to the Roman courtier Petronius.

 King Henry the V had a tapestry with the 7 ages of man.
 An artist by the name of Smirke painted a series of paintings based on the seven ages of man 1798-1801.
-They consisted of the Infant, Schoolboy, Lover, Soldier, Justice, Pantaloon, Old Age In 1838 another painting the 7 ages of man was created by William Mulready
+They comprised the Infant, Schoolboy, Lover, Soldier, Justice, Pantaloon, Old Age In 1838 another painting by William Mulready.

-It can be found on Queen Victoria Street on the way towards BlackFriars.
+We can find it on Queen Victoria Street on the way towards Blackfriars.